bright-tools/ccsm/README.md

 The aim is to also include metrics in order to support the set specified by [HIS](http://portal.automotive-his.de/images/pdf/SoftwareTest/his-sc-metriken.1.3.1_e.pdf).

-Output is hierachial - for example, the metrics relating to each function are output and the metrics for a file will include the functions relating to the functions within that file.
+Output is hierarchical - for example, the metrics relating to each function are output and the metrics for a file will include the functions relating to the functions within that file.
 A global wrap-up provides a top-level overview of all files.